 Community Capacity Building with Refugee Populations

-The aim of the community capacity building component of the project is to improve mental health and wellbeing among newly arrived refugee communities, with a focus on prevention and staying well.
-This reflects the shift in contemporary practice towards a more holistic approach to mental health.
-Early intervention initiatives will concentrate on mental health literacy, stigma reduction and pathways to care.
+The aim of the community capacity building component of the program is to improve mental health and wellbeing among newly arrived refugee communities, with a focus on prevention and staying well.
+Early intervention initiatives concentrate on mental health literacy, stigma reduction and pathways to care.

 - Mental health and wellbeing information sessions with community groups, as well as service providers who work closely with communities.

 - Distribution of mental health and wellbeing resources, including language-specific resources.

 - Initiatives are tailored to community and service provider needs.

 For more information about the community component of the program, please email us at email@example.com.

 For more information about the clinical capacity building component of our refugee program click here.